Vada (food): Preparation

 For legume-based vadas, the legumes (dal) are soaked with water, and then ground to a batter.
 The batter is then seasoned with other ingredients, such as cumin seeds, onion, curry leaves (sometimes previously sauteed), salt, chillies or black pepper grains.
 Often ginger and baking soda are added to the seasoning in shops to increase the fluffy texture and improve fermentation for large batches.
 The mixture is then shaped and deep-fried, resulting in vadas with a crispy skin and fluffy centre.
 The preparation of kalmi vadas involves cutting the resulting product into pieces and re-frying them.

-Serving

-Vadas are often eaten as snacks or as an accompaniment to another dish.
-In restaurants, they can be ordered as an à la carte item, but are not the main course.
-They are preferably eaten freshly fried, while still hot and crunchy.
-They are served with a variety of dips including sambar, watery or dry chutneys and dahi (yogurt, often called "curd" in Indian English).

-Medu vadas are typically served along with a main course such as dosa, idli, or pongal.
-Sambar and coconut chutneys are the standard accompaniments for medu vadas.

 Varieties

 The various types of vadas include: